leolinpotato/wp1111/hw4/README.md

 Once the cell is clicked by left click, the "revealCell" function in Board.js will be called.
 1. If the cell.value === '💣', "gameOver" state will be set to true.
 2. Otherwise, it will call "revealed" function to update the board.
 If "nonMineCount" = 0, it will set "gameOver" and "win" to true.
+## Advanced Requirements
+### Difficulty Adjustment
+A "Difficulty Adjustment" button is displayed on HomePage.
+Once it is clicked, \<div className="controlWrapper">\<div> will be shown.
+Player can modify Mines Number and Board Size.
+If Mines Number more than the number of cells(nxn), an error message will pop out, and the color of controlNum will change as well.
+In the meantime, the Start Button can't be pressed.
+### Advanced reveal function
+If the value of the revealed cell = 0, all of the neighboring cells which are not mines will be revealed as well.
+This function will work recursively.
+### Modal
+1. When all of the nonMine cells are revealed, the modal will appear with title "WIN".
+2. Whenever a mine is revealed, the modal will appear with title "Game Over".
+### Timer
+Game starts at time = 0.
+When the game is over, the time on the timer will display the time game ended.